Xiangji Temple (Shaanxi)

-Xiangji Temple (香积寺 (香積寺, Xiāngjī Sì)) is a Buddhist temple located in Chang'an District of Xi'an, Shaanxi.
+Xiangji Temple (香积寺 (香積寺, Xiāngjī Sì), The Temple of Accumulated Fragrances) is a Buddhist temple located in Chang'an District of Xi'an, Shaanxi.
 The temple is regarded as the cradle of Pure Land Buddhism.

 Name

 The name of the temple is cited from the Vimalakirti Sutra.

 History

 Tang dynasty

 In 681, during the reign of Emperor Gaozong of Tang dynasty (618-907), master Shandao, the founder of Pure Land Buddhism, died.
 To commemorate Shandao, his disciple Huaiyun (怀恽) established the temple, which became the first temple of Pure Land Buddhism.
 At that time, the emperor gave thousands of Sariras to the temple.
 When the poet and official Wang Wei visited the temple, he wrote a poem Visiting Xiangji Temple (过香积寺) to eulogize the beautiful scenery.
 Xiangji Temple was badly damaged in the An Lushan Rebellion, especially during the eponymous Battle of Xiangji Temple.
 In 840, when Taoist believer Emperor Wuzong ascended the throne, he presided over the destruction of tens of thousands of temples, and confiscate temple lands and force monks to return to secular life.
 Xiangji Temple was devastated in the Great Anti-Buddhist Persecution.